The evolution of computer programming and the revolution of low-code

 Low-code hasn’t just made an impact on the digital age, it’s revolutionised it.
-In this article, we explain how with a look at the history of programming languages.
+In this article, we explain how.

 A timeline of computer programming languages

 The first programming language for the creation of procedures.

 A low-level programming language that simplified machine code.